Key Rule

 Fair Wear and Tear

-When assessing compensation claims, the NSW Tribunal takes several factors into account:
+When assessing compensation claims, QCAT (Queensland Civil and Administrative Tribunal) takes several factors into account:

 - The condition, quality, and age of the item at the beginning of the tenancy.